Asset API

 Powerful transformations at your disposal

-The URL that DatoCMS will assign to this image will be similar to this:
+The URL that DatoCMS will assign to the images you upload to your project will follow this structure:

-If you fetch this URL you will be served the original asset.
+If you fetch this URL, you will be served the original asset.
 This wastes a lot of bandwidth as content editors should upload full resolution assets.
-The DatoCMS image pipeline allows to scale, crop and process images on the fly based on the URL-parameters you provide.
+Thanks to Imgix, the DatoCMS image pipeline allows to scale, crop, and process images on the fly based on the URL-parameters you provide.

 https://www.datocms-assets.com/205/1570696780-example.jpg?h=200